-The interior wall and ceiling surfaces were predominantly finished with drywall.
+The interior wall and ceiling surfaces were predominantly finished with drywall and lath and plaster.
 The interior wall and ceiling structure consisted of wood framing.
 Possible problem areas may not be identified if the interior wall and ceiling surfaces have been recently painted.